-Hantos: A Father of the Idea of Europe, An article published in the Journal de Geneve, in 1992.
+Hantos: A Father of the Idea of Europe, Journal de Geneve, 6 January, 1993, pg.
+24.

 A memoire of the famous Hungarian written by his son.